 - Sexual orientation

 Except in limited circumstances, you may not ask for information related to the prohibited grounds listed above.
-Instead, gather information relevant to deciding if an applicant can perform the functions of a position.
+Instead, gather information relevant to determining whether an applicant can perform the functions of the position.
 Whether or not your discriminatory question was intentional, you could be in violation of the Code.

 Ensure that your questions are not discriminatory.
-The following are examples of questions and comments that may seem innocent but could infringe on a prohibited ground of discrimination covered by the Code.
+The following are examples of questions and comments that may seem innocent but could infringe on the prohibited grounds of discrimination covered by the Code.

 Examples of questions and comments that may be discriminatory or inappropriate